 Student Member - An individual enrolled as a full-time student at an accredited college or university may join NAPO as a Student Member.
 A Student Member enjoys selected NAPO membership benefits, but is not entitled to voting privileges and cannot serve on the Board of Directors.

-Please visit our Apply for Membership page to submit an application to join NAPO-St. Louis as an Associate Member.
-Please note that Professional Organizers or those who are planning on breaking into the industry as a Professional Organizer are not eligible for Associate Membership.
+Please visit our Apply for Membership page to submit an application to join NAPO-St. Louis as a Corporate Associate Member.
+Please note that Professional Organizers or those who are planning on breaking into the industry as a Professional Organizer are not eligible for Corporate Associate Membership.

-If you have questions about becoming an Associate Member, please contact our Director of Associate Membership, Christy DeJohn.
+If you have questions about becoming a Corporate Associate Member, please contact our Director of Corporate Associate Membership, Christy DeJohn.